ValeriyMakarov/GoogleCalendarTestingFramework/test-plan.md

 To check main functionality of Google Calendar mobile app: creation, updating and delition of events via UI on Android system using new testing framework.

 ## Scope
-Features: creation of events, updation of events, deletion of events.
+Features: creation of events, altering of events, deletion of events.

 ## Out of scope
 Features: all other features.